Pete Santora

 Pete Santora is a retired professional soccer player.

 College career

-Santora was a two-time All-American for Furman University and protege of legendary coach Moses Carper.
+Santora was a two-time All-American for Furman University and protege of coach Moses Carper.

 Professional career

 Santora spent the 1998 USISL A-League season playing for the Albuquerque Geckos making 16 appearances.

-Santora spent the 1999 USL A-League season playing for the Jacksonville Cyclones making 14 appearances.
+He spent the 1999 USL A-League season playing for the Jacksonville Cyclones making 14 appearances.